Updated Feb 2017

 The podcast from the British Psychological Society’s Research Digest (that’s us!) – asks whether findings from psychology can be used in real life.
-Our latest episode is on using psychology to give yourself a competitive edge.
+Our latest episode is on whether, in light of the “replication crisis” we can trust psychological studies.
 Episode one was on attraction and dating, episode two was on breaking bad habits, episode three on how to win an argument, episode four on gift giving, episode five on language learning, episode 6 on sarcasm.
 Sponsored by Routledge Psychology.
 Presented by Christian Jarrett.

 The Hidden Brain project from NPR helps curious people understand the world – and themselves.
 Using science and storytelling, Hidden Brain reveals the unconscious patterns that drive human behavior, the biases that shape our choices, and the triggers that direct the course of our relationships.
 Presented by Shankar Vedanta.

 A podcast about all things brain, body, mind and culture, not necessarily in that order, hosted by neuropsychologist Deborah Budding.

 School of Psych